sukobuto/redis-scanrx/README.md

 ## client.sscanrx(key, [pattern])

-Create a new Rx stream for Redis SSCAN replies with a key.
+Create a new Rx observable for Redis SSCAN replies with a key.
 Calls the `sscan` command recursively on key `key`, and each members are supplied as stream elements.

 - `key`: the key of the set.